“Our problems today cannot be solved with the same level of thinking with which they were created” - Albert Einstein

 By changing the way you think, you change the way you look at situations and problems.
 When this happens the things you look at starts to change and you can see new and different approach angles to a specific problem.

-This raises your level of thinking and enables you to come up with solutions on a higher level, which in turn increase your leadership effectiveness.
+This raises your level of thinking and enables you to come up with solutions on a higher level.
 By adjusting your thinking pattern, you can find a solution to most problems in life.

 The question is: “How do you practically change the way you think in order to solve a problem?”

-There are three ways you can change your thinking about problems to assist you in raising your level of thinking and your leadership effectiveness.
+There are three ways you can change your thinking about problems to assist you in raising your level of thinking.

 Problems Are a Matter of Perspective